Dust in the World

-Dust in the World Online Concert is the first online concert by Chinese singer-songwriter Joker Xue.
+Dust in the World was an online concert by Chinese singer-songwriter Joker Xue.
 It was live-streamed exclusively on May 23, 2020, at 7:30pm via Baidu's smart home device Xiaodu.
 As of May 18, the number of reservations for the concert was 3,389,500.

 Background

 Dust in the World was a collaboration between Taihe Rye Music and Xiaodu, the first ever between a record company and artificial intelligence hardware system, with the goal of creating a unique IP for the music industry.
 The concert featured an "AI Concert Living Room", a live interactive segment made possible by "Xiaodu AI Music Chart".

 Though simplified Chinese characters are typically used in China, the character for "Dust" is in traditional Chinese (塵) on the promotional materials.

 Concert design

 After careful analysis and discussion, the production team for Dust in the World decided on a "MV-style immersive performance" experience for the concert.
 To achieve this goal, they utilized multiple cameras to live stream the concert from different angles.
 Lighting design included equipment such as ACME XP-16R BSW, XA-1000 BSWF II, LED-ST5000, and LED-BL4.

 The four-sided stage design was adopted because no live audience was present due to COVID-19 lockdown in China.
 However, unlike traditional four-sided stage design of concerts, Xue was position in the center of the stage with the band facing him to increase interactivity.
 The filming team used crane shot and Steadicam as well as post-production video processing methods during the real-time live broadcasts.

 To craft an immersive experience for the audience, each of the eight songs had custom lighting design to tell its story.
 Examples include incorporating golden specks of light for the song "Dust" and projecting the image of a bed for two on the stage while Xue performed "Mocking" from a curled up position to portray the loneliness.